darklordabc/Legends-of-Dota-Redux/README.md

  - Open your console and type the following:
  - `connect lod.ash47.net:27016`
  - Alternatively, simply visit `steam://connect/lod.ash47.net:27016` in your browser
+ - If you do not see the standard `Please wait while we waste your time` screen, you have installed Legends of Dota incorrectly, ensure `dota 2 beta/dota/addons/lod/addoninfo.txt` exists.
+Ensure you did the gameinfo step.
+Ensure you restarted dota 2.

 ###Starting a source1 server###
  - Do not contact me for additional help